6Bolt/Hook-Of-The-Reaper/README.md

 # Hook-Of-The-Reaper
 ![HookOfTheReaperLogo330](https://github.com/user-attachments/assets/ff4479bc-adf3-4b0f-8dfb-0a8755b2ad6b)

-# ****** Be Back on 9/25 ******
+# ****** I Will be Back on 9/30 ******
-I finally got all the stuff done on my computer.
-It is now up and running.
-I changed out all the water loop connectors, and did all the new piping.
-Also flushed and clean the radiators.
-It was a huge amount of work.
-Also, today, 9/24, is me and my wife's 20th anniversary.
-So I will be finally back on 9/25.
+Sorry, but I will be back on 9/30.
+I thought I was done with the computer, but I was wrong.
+After getting things done, I was so tired, I slept for 2 days, which was Thursday and Friday (9/25 & 9/26).
+Since I was so tired, the wife and I didn't even celebrate are 20th Anniversary, so I rested all weekend, and we went out Sunday.
+Also, the new acrylic panels for the computer came Friday.
+So I installed them on Monday (9/29).
+This took some time, as I had to drill out 3 one inch holes in the top acrylic panel, for the 3 fill ports.
+This takes some time, as I had to make sure the fill tubes where straight and in the right place.
+Also, acrylic scratches so easy, I took my time to minimize the scratches.
+Now all the new acrylic panels are on and the computer is done.
+The fluid is good for 5 years, so I will be good for a long time.

 # Quick Links